 - 1 cup molasses

-- 1 cup cider vinegar
+- 1 cup apple cider vinegar

-- 1 teaspoon ginger
+- 1 teaspoon ginger (fresh)

 Serve in mason jars.

-Mmmm!
-Switchel is so refreshing and, boy, is it drinkable—much more so than plain water.
+And, boy, is it drinkable—much more so than plain water.
 I’ll say that it did quench my thirst for water, but not for switchel.
 We drank half the pitcher and felt quite, ah, saturated!

-Find more summertime drink recipes on Almanac.com.
+Find more summertime drink recipes to cool off.